History of

 The industry is now poised for growth, driven by:

-Ongoing efforts to improve cultivation techniques and post-harvest processing
+• Ongoing Lao efforts to improve cultivation techniques and post-harvest processing

-Despite past challenges, Laos’ coffee industry has made significant progress:
+Laos’ coffee industry has also made significant progress:

-95% of the crop is grown in the fertile Bolaven Plateau
+• 95% of Lao coffee is grown in the fertile Bolaven Plateau

-UXO clearance projects that help reclaim farmland for cultivation
+• UXO clearance projects that help reclaim farmland for safe coffee cultivation

 Laos is now focused on producing high-quality specialty and premium coffees to meet international, regional, and local demand.
 The country aims to increase production to one million tons by 2025, offering better prices and improved livelihoods for local farmers.